KasparEtter/ef1p/pages/email/email.md

   which the client [doesn't support](https://datatracker.ietf.org/doc/html/rfc4035#page-28).
   Either case has to be confirmed by a secure parent zone.
   If a zone is insecure, all of its subzones are also insecure.
-- **Failure**: The returned resource records belong to a zone which is signed but they lack a valid DNSSEC signature.
+- **Failure**: The returned resource records belong to a zone which is signed, but they lack a valid DNSSEC signature.
   The lookup also fails if the client doesn't receive a response to one of its queries.

 If a lookup involves indirections with `CNAME`, `MX`, or `SRV` records,